1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 ## Creating / Deploying the Windows Services

 Okay!
 We're ready to test our new application as a Windows Service.
 You'll need to build a production version of the service.

 ```bash
 > dotnet publish -c Release
 ```

 Next, you'll need to open a command prompt as an Administrator.
-We're going to issue a Windows command to create the new windows service.
+We will issue a Windows command to create the new windows service.

 ```bash
 > sc create FolderCleaner binPath= "D:\Repos\WindowsService\bin\Release\net7.0\publish\WindowsService.exe"